abeusher/simplediagrams_docs/docs/presentation-mode.rst

 .. image:: /_static/images/presentation-mode-example.jpg

-At this point, you can move the presentation window to another screen, or make it full screen, and then start talking about it to somebody who cares.
+At this point, you can move the presentation window to another screen or make it full screen.
+Then you can start talking about it to somebody who cares.

 Controlling Presentation
 ----------------